 Get your media strategy right, and you will simply make more money for your own particular good cause.

-Last week’s post, examined the different approaches by 3 charities which have got used the media extremely successfully to raise for their respective good causes.
+Last week we examined the approaches by two different charities, which have used the media extremely successfully to raise for their respective good causes.

 Larger charities rightly focus very carefully on making sure they get their media relations right, but there is no reason why every charity can’t get good coverage by newspapers, TV and online media.